Adidas Springblade Ignite Review Facts

 in the Springblade.
 The midsole comes in once again, contributing with its EVA midsole and protective pads.
 Both of these do a good job supporting the foot while running and cushioning from impacts and potential missteps.
 The upper contributes by snugly holding the foot, while still retaining flexibility thanks to its overlays and its mesh design.
 This provides very useful support from above.

-The Adidas Springblade Ignite fare best on roads, sidewalks, and other city terrain, though trails
+The Adidas Springblade Ignite fare best on roads, sidewalks, and other city terrains, though trails

 The Springblade is a fairly solid shoe overall, though its price is definitely on the higher side.
 Its unique design and features are definitely appealing, but the price tag is a little more than expected.
 If they can be found for a discount, then they might be more suitable, but for those looking for a budget shoe